-Strawberry Pretzel Whiptini cocktail recipe an easy drink based on the fun strawberry pretzel dessert!
+Strawberry Pretzel Whiptini cocktail recipe an easy drink based on the fun strawberry pretzel dessert bars!
 It’s been a long week here in Connecticut!
-A freak snow storm last weekend left most of the state without power, many without water, trees and electrical wires down all over, and school was cancelled all week.
+A freak snowstorm last weekend left most of the state without power, many without water, trees and electrical wires down all over and school was canceled all week.
 Yep, no school ALL week!
 So when I say TGIF today, I really REALLY mean it!!!

 To celebrate this Friday how about another -tini recipe????
 This -tini tastes of strawberries, pretzels, cream cheese, and whipped topping.
 Might sound like a strange combination but it will all make sense as you read on.
 This Strawberry Pretzel Whiptini is one of my best -tinis!
 Yes, I realize I say that with each new cocktail and probably will continue to say it!!
 You’re probably wondering where the heck this idea came from for this Strawberry Pretzel Whiptini so I probably should explain, and trust me, it’s ALOT better than it sounds…